 The investment advisory fee that the Fund pays to the Advisor will not be reduced as a consequence of a Subadvisor's receipt of brokerage and research services.
 Subject to the applicable legal requirements, to the extent the Fund's portfolio transactions are used to obtain such services, the brokerage commissions paid by the Fund will exceed those that might otherwise be paid by an amount that cannot be presently determined.
-Such services would be useful and of value to such Subadvisor and/or Advisor, as applicable in serving both the Fund and other clients and, conversely, such services obtained by the placement of brokerage business of other clients would be useful to such Subadvisor and/or Advisor, as applicable in carrying out its obligations to the Fund.
+Such services would be useful and of value to such Advisor in serving both the Fund and other clients and, conversely, such services obtained by the placement of brokerage business of other clients would be useful to such Advisor in carrying out its obligations to the Fund.